apache/uima-uimaj/uimaj-jet-expander/Readme.txt

  of UIMA.

  It is not part of the Maven build (at this time).

+ To get it into your Eclipse workspace, use the SVN Repo view, and do an eclipse SVN checkout.

  It is set up with launchers for use within the Eclipse IDE.
 There are 2 launchers - one creates Java code